ReTekkit/doc/ReTekkit.md

 	- More Red by Commoble (only updated on CurseForge.
 More Red does not add quite everything from RedPower, so we may want to look into that too if we utilize More Red)
 - Galacticraft
 	- Ad Astra by Terrarium (very different from original Galacticraft)
-	- Galacticraft on 1.21.1 (still WIP, I do not even know if they are targeting 1.21.1 right now)
+	- Galacticraft on 1.21.1 (still WIP and targeting Fabric right now.
+When I last checked, NeoForge was planned after Fabric gets released.
+Additionally, they may update from 1.21.1 before it even gets released on that version)
+	- Cygnus by Nebula is in development (also very different from original Galacticraft)
 	- Stellaris by The Stellaris Team (very similar to Ad Astra and by extension, very different from Galacticraft)
 	- Gregicality Rocketry by screret (just kidding, this needs gregtech)
 - Steve's Carts